rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 **Response Structure Explanation:**

 **Subscription Confirmation:**
-- `order.type`: Confirms "program_subscription" type
+- `order.type`: type of the info this payload contains, in this case it is "program_subscription" type
-- `order.status`: Subscription status (typically "ACTIVE" for successful enrollment)
+- `order.id`: Unique identifier assigned for this particular subscription
 - `order.provider`: Provider details confirming program enrollment
-- `order.items`: Enrolled program details with assigned identifiers
+- `order.items`: Enrolled program details

 **Enrollment Details:**
-- `id`: Program identifier confirming successful subscription
-- `quantity.value`: Confirmed load reduction capacity (matches committed capacity)
-- `descriptor`: Program confirmation details
+- Item details are the same as received in the on_search response, confirming the specific program that was subscribed to

 **Assigned Fulfillment:**
-- `id`: Confirmed fulfillment method for the subscription
-- `agent`: Consumer organization confirmed for enrollment
-- `stops`: Confirmed meter location and operational schedule

-**Subscription Parameters:**
-- `subscription_id`: Unique identifier assigned for this subscription
-- `program_status`: Current program enrollment status
-- `enrollment_date`: When the subscription becomes active
-- `next_billing_cycle`: When subscription benefits/charges begin
+- Fulfillment details are the same as in on_search response, but with updated state
+- State changes to "SUBSCRIBED" after successful subscription, or relevant error state if subscription failed at BPP level

 This response confirms successful enrollment and provides the consumer with subscription details and assigned identifiers for future reference.